 Contributing to this trend is the fact that supply chain executives have risen to the C-suite at many of the world’s largest businesses.
 Whereas the tidal wave of offshoring was driven primarily by CEOs and CFOs looking for low-cost manufacturing, supply chain executives understand that the greatest competitive advantage today can come through faster availability.

 “What do companies need to focus on to make sure they meet customer demand while not going broke?
-Supply chain is one of the top items and areas of opportunity today,” said Dan Clark of Kuebix.
+Supply chain is one of the top items and areas of opportunity today,” said Dan Clark.
 “That whole process will determine whether a company makes money or not.”

 Computer chips and lithium-ion batteries are also prime candidates for North American production, as automakers try to shorten their supply chains during the industry’s historic shift to electric vehicles.